 ADB also accesses global funds for project-specific cofinancing.
 Global funds are funding initiatives managed by other multilateral banks.

-Partnership framework arrangements (PFAs), also expressed as framework cofinancing arrangements, memoranda of understanding, and similar terms, facilitate better strategic collaboration, cooperation, and complementarity.
-PFAs involve a funding envelope to cover a broad range of planned and coordinated cofinancing activities over a period.
+Also expressed as framework cofinancing arrangements, memoranda of understanding, and similar terms, PFAs facilitate better strategic collaboration, cooperation, and complementarity.
+They involve a funding envelope to cover a broad range of planned and coordinated cofinancing activities over a period.
 They also serve as a tool for surfacing and resolving concerns that may arise during project negotiations.
-In 2019, ADB had active PFAs with 11 financing partners, with a total funding envelope of $20.25 billion.

 ADB’s work on sovereign cofinancing is also a partnership among ADB’s departments, with the regional departments leading the project design and implementation and the Strategic Partnerships Division (SPSP) of the Strategy, Policy and Partnerships Department and the Partner Funds Division (SDPF) of the Sustainable Development and Climate Change Department providing guidance and support vis-à-vis cofinancing operations.